The demon goes by many names: ecommerce “reckoning,” exit “purgatory,” Amazon “arbitrage,” the “customer acquisition pricing parade.”

 “With average open and clickthrough rates that demolish email, brands can no longer ignore SMS as a viable channel to reach customers, build meaningful relations, and generate millions of dollars in incremental revenue.”

-By the close of 2020, 1.4 billion people will enter the global “middle class” with the majority (85%) in the Asia Pacific region.
-More to the point, the center of ecommerce’s gravity has already moved East and will continue to do so.
+At the start of 2020, 1.35 billion people were in the global “middle class” with the majority of the middle-class growth in the Asia Pacific region.

 For the first time in history, the world is within reach.